-This page contains answers to frequently asked questions about road user charges and petrol excise duty.
+This page contains answers to frequently asked questions on road user charges and petrol excise duty.

 Why do we have petrol excise duty and road user charges?

 It costs money to build, maintain and operate our land transport system.
-The revenue from petrol excise duty and road user charges helps pay for the building, maintenance and operation of our land transport system.
+The revenue from petrol excise duty and road user charges help pay for activities related to the building, maintenance and operation of our land transport system.

 Where does the money go?

 The revenue from petrol excise duty and road user charges goes into the National Land Transport Fund, administered by the NZ Transport Agency.
-The National Land Transport Fund is ring fenced (or hypothecated) to be spent on activities related to the building, maintenance and operation of our land transport system, as set out in the National Land Transport Programme(external link).
+The National Land Transport Fund is dedicated (or ring-fenced) to be spent on our land transport system, as set out in the National Land Transport Programme(external link).

 How do I pay petrol excise duty?